sophiekoonin/localghost/src/talks.md

 Some of the things I like to talk about include:

 * The independent web and creativity
+* Challenges developers face and how to overcome them
 * Building accessible and inclusive web applications
 * How to write great documentation, clear product copy, and teach technical concepts
 * Fun web things I've built